davidpagnon/Sports2D/README.md

 - One person walking in the sagittal plane
 - One person doing jumping jacks in the frontal plane.
 This person then performs a flip while being backlit, both of which are challenging for the pose detection algorithm
 - One tiny person flickering in the background who needs to be ignored
+- The first person is starting high and ending low on the image, which messes up the automatic floor angle calculation.
+You can set it up manually with the parameter `--floor_angle 0`

 <br>

 ### Play with the parameters

-For a full list of the available parameters, check the [Config_Demo.toml](https://github.com/davidpagnon/Sports2D/blob/main/Sports2D/Demo/Config_demo.toml) file or type:
+For a full list of the available parameters, see [this section](#all-the-parameters) of the documentation, check the [Config_Demo.toml](https://github.com/davidpagnon/Sports2D/blob/main/Sports2D/Demo/Config_demo.toml) file, or type:
 ``` cmd
 sports2d --help
 ```